New Guiding Principles Help Undergraduates and Staff Transform Values Into Action

 “If we can get the principles of finance, calculus, or brand management clear, everything else is just an application of these fundamentals,” says Singh, the Arthur R Upgren Professor of Finance and associate dean of the Undergraduate Program.

 That approach was the opportunity he’d been looking for to help all Carlson School undergraduate students take purposeful steps in college, career and life.

 Singh and his team distilled their unique personal experiences and beliefs into a set of three guiding principles.

 “These are ideas we’ve always believed in, things we’ve been doing all along,” says Singh.
 “Now, we’re making them explicit.”

 We Before I

-“Share credit with others who help us, give gratitude freely, stay open to ideas, appreciate the contributions of diverse approaches and perspectives.
-This collaboration actively builds better organizations.”
+“Share credit with others who help us, give gratitude freely, stay open to ideas, appreciate the contributions of diverse approaches and perspectives,” are the facets of this principle, says Singh.
+“This collaboration actively builds better organizations.”